 On the back foot is a primarily British idiom.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the meaning of the expression on the back foot, where it came from and some examples of its use in sentences.

 To be on the back foot means to be put in a defensive position, to be in retreat, to be knocked off balance.
 Primarily used in British English, on the back foot is a phrase that is most probably derived from the sport of cricket.
 A stance where most of the player’s weight is on the back foot refers to a situation in which he is delivering a defensive stroke.
 An equivalent American phrase is to be knocked off balance or to be on the ropes.

 “You’d much rather set your season up than be on the back foot,” Alexander said.
 (The Canberra Times)

 “The risk for gold producers and any late cycle development projects is they are ‘caught on the back foot,’” the analyst said.
 (The Financial Post)